 Auto-start, startup, and device-wide settings

-If you’re turning off VPN Edge regularly, you might want to adjust startup behavior: Edge vpn download for android: complete guide to installing, configuring, and securing your Android device with Edge VPN
+If you’re turning off VPN Edge regularly, you might want to adjust startup behavior: Touch vpn edge complete guide to features, performance, pricing, and safety for privacy and streaming 2026

 - Windows/macOS: Disable any startup item or login item that reconnects VPN Edge automatically.